Jorge Luis Borges: Early writing career

+Ultraist poems thus consist of a series of metaphors, each of which has its own suggestiveness and encapsulates an unprecedented vision of some fragment of life.
+The fundamental difference between current poetry and ours is as follows: in the former, the lyrical discovery is magnified, expanded, and developed; in the latter, it is briefly noted.
+And do not believe that such a procedure diminishes emotional force!

+In the same article, he concluded by summarizing:

+Lyric poetry has so far done nothing but oscillate between the pursuit of auditory or visual effects and the urge to express the personality of its creator.
+The first of these aims belongs to painting or music, and the second rests on a psychological error, since personality, the self, is merely a broad collective designation encompassing the plurality of states of consciousness.
+Any new state that is added to the others becomes an essential part of the self and expresses it: both the individual and the external alike.
+Any event, any perception, any idea expresses us with equal force; that is to say, it can be added to us...
+By overcoming this futile obstinacy in verbally fixing a wandering self that changes at every moment, Ultraism tends toward the primary goal of all poetry, that is, the transmutation of the palpable reality of the world into an inner and emotional reality.

-In 1921, Borges returned with his family to Buenos Aires.
-He had little formal education, no qualifications and few friends.
-He wrote to a friend that Buenos Aires was now "overrun by arrivistes, by correct youths lacking any mental equipment, and decorative young ladies".
-He brought with him the doctrine of Ultraism and launched his career, publishing surreal poems and essays in literary journals.
-In 1923, Borges first published his poetry, a collection called Fervor de Buenos Aires, and contributed to the avant-garde review Martín Fierro.
+Then Borges launched his career publishing surreal poems and essays in literary journals.
+In 1923, he published a collection of his poetry, Fervor de Buenos Aires, and contributed to the avant-garde review Martín Fierro.
 Borges co-founded the journals Prisma, a broadsheet distributed largely by pasting copies to walls in Buenos Aires, and Proa.
 Later in life, Borges regretted some of these early publications, attempting to purchase all known copies to ensure their destruction.

 By the mid-1930s, he began to explore existential questions and fiction.
 He worked in a style that Argentine critic Ana María Barrenechea has called "irreality".
 Many other Latin American writers, such as Juan Rulfo, Juan José Arreola, and Alejo Carpentier, were investigating these themes, influenced by the phenomenology of Husserl and Heidegger.
 In this vein, Borges biographer Edwin Williamson underlines the danger of inferring an autobiographically inspired basis for the content or tone of certain of his works: books, philosophy, and imagination were as much a source of real inspiration to him as his own lived experience, if not more so.